vhscom/after-dark/README.md

 ### Snippets

 Snippets are reusable bits of code you can sprinkle across your site to reduce repetition and improve consistency.
-After Dark provides a number of snippets in the form of [hackcss components](https://hackcss.egoist.moe/) and [Hugo Shortcodes](https://gohugo.io/extras/shortcodes) to help make your site easier to maintain.
+After Dark provides several snippets to help you stay consistent and make your site easier to customize and maintain.

-Take for example the After Dark `blockquote` shortcode:
+Take for example the included After Dark `blockquote` shortcode:

 ```html
 <blockquote {{ with .Get "class" }}class="{{ . }}"{{ end }} {{ with .Get "citelink" }}cite="{{ . }}"{{ end }}>